Its All In Your Head: Borderline Personality Disorder and the Brain

 This is the cruel irony: The brain is a mirror to life, and if cortisol has chemically eroded the most prized assets of the mind, then this is because stress has eroded core aspects of our lives.

 In order to address these startling discoveries about the brain, we need to acknowledge the nature of labels.
-That BPD is not someone twilight state between sanity and insanity, but a mind that has been worn by developmental trauma.
-When we aknowledge this then progress can be made.
-For now, I’ll just have to keep listening to society telling me: Just look at the brainscan, it’s all in your head!’
+That BPD is not someone twilight state between sanity and insanity, but a mind that has been worn away by developmental trauma.
+When we stop blaming individuals, we may start looking more at society.
+For now, I’ll just keep listening to the experts telling me It’s all your head.
+When I look at the brain scan I can’t help but agree.

-Be sure to check out my new BPD support site www.skylarkrecovery.com for more information, advice and guidance.
+Be sure to check out my new resilience-building site www.rightresilience.com for more information, advice and guidance.